liborty/indxvec/README.md

 * `here!()` is a macro giving the filename, line number and function name of the place from where it was invoked.
 It can be interpolated into any error/tracing messages and reports.

 ## Release Notes (Latest First)

+**Version 1.3.3** - Simplified `binsearch` and `binsearch_indexed`.
+It is no longer necessary to specify the sort order, it is detected automatically.

 **Version 1.3.2** - Some more code pruning, reducing the footprint.